undersoft-org/Undersoft.Suite/README.md

 ## Undersoft Suite
 ### This is part of portfolio and skills presenting web applications with operational data service tier.
-Various designs and implementations of generated as single code based hybrid applications.
-Web api's with remote multi service facades and more...
+Various designs and implementations of generated as single code based hybrid applications connected to application server Web API with remote multi service facade.

 ### Landing
 ![SSC_Landing](https://github.com/undersoft-org/Undersoft/assets/82622935/9273f4b7-7c83-42c0-a4af-7f56a7f0dc44)